Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Whether it is a quartz-based movement or not will remain an everlasting debate among watch enthusiasts.
 But what’s essential, though, in regards to this particular post, is that the sweeping motion is the smoothest as it can get.

 For employing a rotor that operates in a single rotational direction rather than in a back-and-forth motion, the second hand moves in an utmost smooth fashion.

-So, if you’re after the smoothest motion, then Seiko’s Spring Drive timepieces are the best sweeping second hand watches on the market, provided mainly by the Grand Seiko brand.
+So, if you’re after the smoothest motion, then Seiko’s Spring Drive timepieces are the best sweeping watches on the market, provided mainly by the Grand Seiko brand.
 However, the prices of such watches are far from affordable.
 But we’ll get to that later.